Making a New World: Technological and medical advances

 Several of the songs on Making a New World focus on technological advances that stemmed from World War I. The technologies highlighted by the album's songs are varied.
 "From a Dream, Into My Arms" was inspired the usage of underwater microphones to detect and sink submarines, the precursor for sonar technology which ultimately led to the development of ultrasound technology to monitor prenatal development.
 The lyrics are from the perspective of a mother seeing her unborn child on a monitor.
 David, the father of two young children at the time of Making A New World's, said the ultrasound technology and the story behind it "feels very immediate to me".
 The song "Do You Read Me?" was based upon the origins of air-to-ground radio communication, from the perspective of a pilot flying over battlefields in 1917 during World War I and receiving the first transmission of a human voice during a flight.
 David portrayed the pilot as feeling a sense of freedom in the air, and yet being "tied down by these radio transmissions from the ground".
-He said the fact he chose that persepective for the time reflects how much he values having time alone.
+He said the fact he chose that perspective for the time reflects how much he values having time alone.

 The song "A Change of Heir" was inspired by Harold Gillies, a New Zealand-born surgeon who pioneered facial cosmetic surgery and skin grafts for injured soldiers, and later conducted one of the first gender realignment operations.
-The song is written from the point of view of Michael Dillon, one of Gillies' first patients, who was born Laura Dillon before becoming the first trans man to undergo phalloplasty in the 1940s.
-Dillon's father was a baron, and, as a woman, Dillon was not entitled to inherit the family fortune and baronetcy, but was entitled to do so after becoming.
+The song is written from the point of view of Michael Dillon, one of Gillies' first patients, who was the first trans man to undergo phalloplasty in the 1940s.
+Dillon's father was a baronet and it was uncertain if Dillon was entitled to inherit the baronetcy.
 This change inspired the title "A Change of Heir", which was a phrase used in an old newspaper headline in a story about Dillon.
 The title is also a pun referring to the phrase "a change of air", because Dillon eventually moved away from Great Britain to escape the attention his surgery brought him.
 Peter deliberately wrote the song so that it did not explicitly tell Dillon's entire story, but rather only hinted at it, to entice the listener to research it further.
 Several lyrics in the song refer to Dillon's surgery, including the phrase: "If the mind won't fit the body, let the body fit the mind".